Cleve-codes/Task-Manager/backend/render-env-setup.md

 ## What These Variables Do:

 - `APP_URL`: Sets the correct HTTPS URL for your application
+- `FRONTEND_URL`: Sets the frontend URL for CORS and password reset links
 - `FORCE_HTTPS`: Forces Laravel to generate HTTPS URLs
 - `L5_SWAGGER_USE_ABSOLUTE_PATH`: Makes Swagger use absolute paths for assets
 - `APP_ENV=production`: Sets Laravel to production mode